tomotools/tomotools/README.md

 ### Subtomogram Averaging Preparation
 - **imod2warp**: Takes a list of imod directories or a file listing them and prepares everything for Warp.
 - **aretomo2warp**: Takes a list of directories with AreTomo-aligned tiltseries or a file listing them and prepares everything for Warp.
+- **imod2tomotwin**: Takes a list of imod directories and reconstructs for TomoTwin picking.
+- **aretomo2tomotwin**: Takes a list of AreTomo directories and reconstructs for TomoTwin picking.
 - **fit-ctf**: Run imod ctfplotter on a set of tiltseries and save results to their folder.
 - **merge-dboxes**: Very beta, merges Dynamo DBoxes.